chuahou/fgoapcalculator/Readme.md

 ## Release on Play Store

-This app will be released on the Google Play Store.
-It is currently undergoing review, and when published, the link will be added here.
+The English version without graphics can be found on the Play Store [here](https://play.google.com/store/apps/details?id=dev.chuahou.fgo_ap_reminder).